Sanderbloem050/Sanderbloem050/README.md

-### Hi there 👋

-Currently working on: UnityProjects
+###Currently working on: ###

-Several diffent stations with a different Unity application communicating with a API to get Content and Data and also to update.
+Project with several unity applications wich communicates with a API and some hardware IO's to switch and control LEDS.